 The following article is a guest post by Nicholas Rubright and our good friends at Dozmia.

 Music is an important part of any business.
-It enhances the customer experience, reflects the brands personality, and can even help increase sales if used correctly.
+It enhances the customer experience, reflects the brand’s personality, and can even help increase sales if used correctly.
 However, many business owners make the mistake of choosing music that they like instead of music that provides results for the retail store.
 Just like making an online schedule for employees, creating a playlist is not difficult, but you need to know a few things before you start.

 There are many services that offer licensed music for business use, and these services can create playlists tailored for your business.
-But if you would prefer to build your own playlist, you may find the following information helpful.
+But if you would prefer to build your own playlist for your retail store, you may find the following information helpful.

-Many business owners are unaware that you do have to pay for licenses to BMI, the ASCAP, and SESAC for the rights to play music in your business.
+Many business owners are unaware that you do have to pay for licenses to BMI, the ASCAP, and SESAC for the rights to play music at the retail store.
 There are exceptions, but they’re few and don’t apply to most businesses.

 If a songwriter is represented by one of the companies above, you are legally required to pay for the license to use that song in your store.
 However, it’s not too difficult to find out which songwriters unassociated with these companies.
 SESAC only represents about 30,000 songwriters, so it may be possible to avoid paying a licensing fee to that company.
 To find out which songs/songwriters are associated with SESAC, click here.